greaselovely/KineticLull/README.md

 ## Companion Tools

-Check out [GhostHunter](https://github.com/greaselovely/GhostHunter) for Firefox and Chrome — a browser extension for submitting domains to KineticLull.
+Check out [GhostHunter](https://github.com/greaselovely/GhostHunter) for Firefox and Chrome, a browser extension for submitting domains to KineticLull.